 My pictures are very important to me.
 Figuring out what to do with my photo albums has been one of the most difficult things to decide how to handle when I was planning to travel full time in our RV.
 I have spent countless hours and a ton of money scrapbooking and making my family albums.
 The dilemma?
+What is the best photo storage solution?
 How do I take my albums on the road?
 There are too many and they are too heavy!
 I can give them to my children and i will, but How could I keep enjoy them while I was on the road?

 I created many scrapbook photo albums.
 These albums are the only pictures I have of my children.
 It would be a great loss to lose them in a fire, or similar disaster.
 Going on the road meant I had to come up with a solution.
 We were already going to have a small climate controlled storage unit so I could keep them there as I worked out details.

 Managing your Photos and Photo Albums While You RV Full Time

 After the company I was using to do both paper and digital scrapbooking closed it’s door, I found a company that had an great concept of photo storage.
 Since I had gone digital and wasn’t paper scrapbooking anymore, I was using a software that helped me create digital pages.
 I was still printing the pages I created though and filling up bulky albums.
 The company Forever believes in protecting our pictures and helping us create storybooks (photo album books) with them.
 They had developed the awesome software I was using to do my photo scrapbooking called Artisan.